 Corrugated High Density Polyethylene (HDPE) pipe (Type S) meeting AASHTO M 294 may be selected for use on a construction project only as an alternate to R.C. pipe on secondary low volume roads in all applications.
 The pipe sizes range from 305 mm to 915 mm (12" to 36") diameter.
-Smooth interior wall (Type S) is the only HDPE pipe approved for use by the Department.
+Smooth interior wall (Type S) is the only HDPE pipe approved for permanent applications by the Department.
 Type C (single wall) may be used in temporary applications.
 Backfill material should be as specified in AASHTO M 294.
 During construction, crossline HDPE pipe should be protected from heavy machinery by placing a minimum of four feet of earth over the pipe until the threat of displacement or other damage due to heavy equipment is eliminated.
-A gasketted coupling band is required to join pipe in most cases.
+In most cases, a gasket is required in the coupling band that joins the pipe.
+Couplers must be provided by the same manufacturer who supplies the pipe.
+When attaching one manufactures pipe to another, a "compromise coupling system" will be required. "compromise coupling system" is available from at least two of the primary manufactures of HDPE pipe.
 Maintenance use will primarily be residential driveways, outfall ditches and limited crosslines.
-Selection criteria for the application of HDPE pipe in permanent drainage installations is:
+HDPE pipe may be used in storm sewer applications where the hydraulic design is approved by the Hydraulics Engineer.
+Selection criteria for the application of HDPE pipe in permanent drainage installations are: